jjjake/internetarchive/CONTRIBUTING.rst

 - Please follow `PEP8 <http://legacy.python.org/dev/peps/pep-0008/>`_, with the exception of what is ignored in `setup.cfg <https://github.com/jjjake/internetarchive/blob/master/setup.cfg>`_.
 PEP8 compliancy is checked when tests run.
 Tests will fail if your patch is not PEP8 compliant.
 - Add yourself to AUTHORS.rst.
 - Avoid introducing new dependencies.
-- Open an issue if a relavant one is not already open, so others have visibility into what you're working on and efforts aren't duplicated.
+- Open an issue if a relevant one is not already open, so others have visibility into what you're working on and efforts aren't duplicated.
-- Clarity is preffered over brevity.
+- Clarity is preferred over brevity.

 Running Tests
 -------------